-An entity wishing to change the zoning designation of a parcel of land and with a specific development plan in mind can apply to rezone the parcel with a Planned Rezoning Overlay (PRO).
-A rezoning with a PRO requires the submission of a concept plan showing the proposed site layout.
-In addition, an applicant must offer a public benefit above and beyond the normal benefits associated with the development of the site.
-After the concept plan is approved, a PRO Agreement is written describing the proposed site layout, any deviations from the Zoning Ordinance and the public benefit offered.
+An applicant wishing to change the zoning designation of a parcel of land (under their ownership or control) and with a specific development plan in mind can apply to rezone the parcel with a Planned Rezoning Overlay (PRO).
+A rezoning with a PRO requires the submission of a detailed concept plan showing the proposed site layout.
+In addition, an applicant must demonstrate that approval of the proposed PRO would be in the public interest and the City Council must find the benefits which would reasonably be expected to accrue from the proposed PRO would clearly outweigh the reasonable foreseeable detriments of the project.
+If a concept plan is granted tentative approval by City Council, a PRO Agreement is written describing the proposed site layout and any site-specific conditions including deviations from the Zoning Ordinance, proposed uses and the public benefit offered.
 If the PRO is approved, any development on the site would need to conform to whatever is shown in the concept plan and described in the PRO Agreement.
-Refer to Section 3402 of the Zoning Ordinance for specific requirements.
+Refer to Section 7.13 of the Zoning Ordinance for specific requirements.